craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- > 1 ounce Essence of Timelessness (6.0k sp / ounce)

 #### Essence of Dragon
-An outer essence of draconics.
+An outer essence of power, greed, and arcana.

 **Ingredients**;
 - 320 ounces Chitin of Wurm (1600.00sp)